ApiLogicServer/Docs/docs/Architecture-What-Is.md

 In traditional framework-based implementations, the amount of code required is massive.
 The last thing you want to take a high level of abstraction turned into low level code you need to understand and maintain.

+By contrast, the models above are concise and clear.
+They are declarative: they state *what* is to be done, not *how*:

+* the [rules](Logic-Why.md){:target="_blank" rel="noopener"} are 40X more concise than code

+* for APIs, just the line `api.expose_object(database.models.Category` represents multiple verbs -- and the swagger

+* for apps, you just list the attributes; JavaScript and HTML would be massive (and unitelligable to most).

 By way of analogy, you would not want a compiler to generate machine code, and then have to maintain the machine code.

 &nbsp;

 ### Platform Independent

-Given rapid technology advancement, it is strategic advantage to preserve IT investment over such change.
-That is simply impossible if there is massive code that is technology-depedent.
+Given rapid technology advancement, it is strategic advantage to ***preserve IT investment over such change.***  That is simply impossible if there is massive code that is technology-dependent.

 By contrast, the models can be translated into different languages and architectures.

-This is not a thoeretical propistion.
-In fact, past implementations of this techology have proved the migration:
+This is not a thoeretical proposition.
+In fact, past implementations of this techology have *proved* the migration:

-* from minicomputers to Visual Basic to J2EE
+* from minicomputers, to Visual Basic, to J2EE

 * from JavaScript to Python